pazbar1338/landing-page/README.md

 # landing-page
-landing page project from The Odin Project
+Landing page project from The Odin Project - Given a .png template replicate it using html and CSS flexbox.